junxiongliu/College-Recommendatoin-App-MSiA-423/README.md

 # College Recommendation Flask App

 ## Project Objective
 This repo can be used to produce a U.S. college recommendation web app.
 The data preprocessing steps are written with `R` and the app is written with `Python 3`.
+The app is currently running at http://ec2-52-91-59-235.compute-1.amazonaws.com:5000/home.

 ## Team Members
 * Developer: Junxiong Liu